nervosnetwork/force-bridge/docs/use-docker.md

 # install and build force bridge inside docker
 yarn testnet-docker:install
 yarn startTestnet

+# After then, you can use to test your testnet environment.
+yarn testnet-docker:integration
 ```

 ### Run Force Bridge UI in Local Environment